MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/demand-forecast.md

 #### Method used to reduce forecast requirements

-This parameter is explained in detail under Forecast reduction keys.
+This setting is explained in detail under [Forecast reduction keys](#reduction-keys).

 #### Included forecast period (not yet supported with Planning Optimization)

-Under Time fence in days, you can specify the period to include demand forecast.
-Specified, from today&#39;s date, with number of days under Forecast plan.
+Under **Time fence in days**, you can specify the period to include demand forecast.
+Specified, from today's date, with number of days under Forecast plan.
 By setting the Forecast plan option to Yes you can overwrite the Forecast plan time fence originating from the individual Coverage groups.
 If Forecast plan option is set to No the values from the individual Coverage groups is used for this Master plan.

 ### Coverage group setup

 #### Forecast plan time fence

 Period in days to include demand forecast.
-Specified, from today&#39;s date, with number of days under Forecast plan.
+Specified, from today's date, with number of days under Forecast plan.
 Note that this value can be overwritten by on the Master plan with the Forecast plan option.

 #### Reduction key